 When I was about twenty, I started reading books that talked about how people in India believed that God created everything with sound- Nada Brahma.
 That made sense to me as I remembered those big piano chords.
 Now, we have scientists supporting String Theory which is the idea that all matter is made from tiny, violin-like strings that are constantly vibrating.

 I started creating my own music around this time.
 That transporting element of music became a spiritual practice.
 I found that when I could surrender my mind the music would start to flow through me without even thinking about it.
 The simpler I played, the more it would flow.
 I felt like it wasn't me, but something flowing through me.
 It was a deep feeling of love and closeness to God.

 I love creating music, but I also want to share that feeling of love and wholeness I have while I am performing it.
 Though it is my passion, I started to find that my attachment to it was clouding my life.
 What was a blessing I made into a curse on some level.
-If music was the highest path to spiritual enlightenment, wouldn't musicians be the wisest and happiest people on the planet?
-I found that wasn't necessarily so.
+If music was the highest path to spiritual enlightenment, wouldn't musicians be the wisest and happiest people on the planet.
+I found that not to be so.

 So, if music itself is not the highest path, then what is?
 I turned to the opposite of music- silence.
 What or who am I?
 What am I supposed to be doing?
 These are the questions I have that silence could reveal.
 What is right with music we can keep- love, simplicity, intuition.
 I found clarity and peace surrendering music (and all else) in those times of silence.